-Alright, everyone, throw those four fingers way up above your heads once again, because we’re headed to the final quarter of play at Soldier Field with your Minnesota Vikings leading the Chicago Bears by a score of 17-3.
+It is, once again, the time on Sunday when we ask everybody raise four fingers way above their heads, because we’re heading to the fourth quarter in Chicago with your Minnesota Vikings leading the Chicago Bears by a score of 19-6 at Soldier Field.

 The Vikings got the ball to start the second half and, as is their wont, went three-and-out on their first drive.
 The Bears didn’t manage to do much either, with Danielle Hunter’s second sack of Justin Fields on the afternoon putting an end to the drive.

 After the Vikings went three-and-out. . .again. . .from deep in their own territory, the Bears were forced to turn to rookie Tyson Bagent at quarterback after Fields went to the locker room after the sack by Hunter.
 Bagent got a rather rude welcome to the NFL, as Josh Metellus got to him for a strip sack, and Jordan Hicks scooped it up and rumbled 46 yards for the defensive touchdown, with Greg Joseph’s extra point making it 19-6 midway through the third quarter.